Óscar Opazo

-Óscar Mauricio Opazo Lara (/es-419/; born 18 October 1990) is a Chilean footballer who currently plays for Colo-Colo in the Chilean First División as a defender.
+Óscar Mauricio Opazo Lara (/es-419/; born 18 October 1990) is a Chilean footballer who plays as a full-back for Everton de Viña del Mar.

 Club career

-In December 2022, he joined Argentine Primera División side Racing Club for the 2023 season.
+In December 2022, Opazo joined Argentine Primera División side Racing Club for the 2023 season.
+He returned to Colo-Colo in the second half of 2023 until December 2025.

+On 18 February 2026, Opazo joined Everton, the classic rival of his training club, Santiago Wanderers.

 International career

 Opazo got his first call up to the senior Chile side for 2018 FIFA World Cup qualifiers against Ecuador and Peru in October 2016.

 International goals

 Scores and results list Chile's goal tally first.